 On February 7, 2020, we entered into a loan and security agreement, or the Loan Agreement, with Hercules Capital, Inc., or Hercules, which provides for aggregate maximum borrowings of up to \$30.0 million, consisting of (i) a term loan of up to \$20.0 million, which was funded on February 7, 2020, and (ii) subject to Hercules' investment committee approval, an additional term loan of up to \$10.0 million, available for borrowing from February 7, 2020 to December 15, 2020, which we refer to as the Tranche 2 Advance.
+We did not request the available additional borrowings by the due date.
 Borrowings under the Loan Agreement are repayable in monthly interest-only payments through October 1, 2021.
 After the interest-only payment period, borrowings under the Loan Agreement are repayable in equal monthly payments of principal and accrued interest until the maturity date of the loan, which is September 1, 2023.
 Borrowings under the Loan Agreement bear interest at an annual rate equal to the greater of (i) 9.85% or (ii) 5.10% plus the Wall Street Journal prime rate.
-The Wall Street Journal prime rate as of June 30, 2020, was 3.25%.
+The Wall Street Journal prime rate as of March 31, 2021, was 3.25%.
 At our option, we may prepay all, but not less than all, of the outstanding borrowings, subject to a prepayment premium.
 Borrowings under the Loan Agreement are collateralized by substantially all of our and our subsidiaries personal property and other assets, other than our intellectual property.
-For additional information regarding the Loan Agreement with Hercules, see Note 12 to our condensed consolidated financial statements located elsewhere in this report.
+For additional information regarding the Loan Agreement with Hercules, see Note 11 to our condensed consolidated financial statements located elsewhere in this report.